 After "Whitelands Tunnel" the canal widens out.
 Looking back west towards Texas Street and Whitelands Tunnel.

-Looking east from Texas Street.
-To the right on the curve can be seen a horse ramp where any horses which had fallen into the canal in Whitelands Tunnel could be led back up to the towpath.
+On the curve can be seen the remains of a horse ramp where any horses which had fallen into the canal in Whitelands Tunnel could be led back up to the towpath.